Claims mayor tried to sabotage project, run up costs

 Putnam County Legislator Barbara Scuccimarra, who represents Philipstown and has long advocated for the Butterfield senior center, declined to comment on the specifics of the lawsuit.
 “Let’s see how it plays out,” she said, adding it would “definitely not” delay work on the center, which could be completed by the summer.

 Michael Turton contributed reporting.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.